reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``[]``

-  List of environment modules to be loaded when running containerized tests using this container platform.
+   A list of `environment module objects <#module-objects>`__ to be loaded when running containerized tests using this container platform.

 .. js:attribute:: .systems[].partitions[].container_platforms[].variables